openfl/OpenFLDevelopersGuide/working-with-movie-clips/loading-an-external-swf-file.md

 | Contains this AVM | AVM1 | AVM1 | AVM1 and AVM2 |
 | Runs SWFs written in Haxe | 1.0 and 2.0 | 1.0 and 2.0 | 1.0 and 2.0, and 3.0 |

-In the following table, “Supported functionality” refers to content running in OpenFL 9 or later.
+In the following table, "Supported functionality" refers to content running in OpenFL 9 or later.
 Content running in OpenFL 8 or earlier can load, display, execute, and cross-script only Haxe 1.0 and 2.0.

 | **Supported functionality** | **Content created in Haxe 1.0 and 2.0** | **Content created in Haxe** |
 | --- | --- | --- |